 Each lens will have a "mm" marking on it, such as 12-24mm, to convey the angle of view it will deliver.
 The lower the number the wider the angle of view, so more will "fit in" to a given scene.

-It's a bit more complex than that as different camera systems have different sensor sizes that give different focal length equivalents, but stick to that rough rule above and you'll have an approximate understanding on what you're getting.
-If you want to know more, bring it up in the comments below and people can help you grasp what means what.
+It's a bit more complex than that, however, as different camera systems have different sensor sizes that give different focal length equivalents, but stick to that rough rule above and you'll have an approximate understanding on what you're getting.

 Best budget buy